jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 ## 2.x Global

-In every `v8::Context` instance there lies a global object instance of `v8::Object`.
+In every `v8::Context` instance there exists a global object instance of `v8::Object`.
 The global object represents the top level scope of the currently entered context.
 You can retrieve the current global object with the `v8::Context::Global` method.

 ***Figure 2.x - Retrieving a context's global object in C++ with V8***